Myndex/apca-introduction/analysis.md

 spatial frequency has a lot of potential for non-text content.
 I could not yet find any discussion of that though._

 Non-text contrast has long been a part of APCA.
-It is discussed in [more detail here](https://github.com/Myndex/SAPC-APCA/discussions/39).
+It is discussed in [more detail here](https://github.com/Myndex/SAPC-APCA/discussions/39) and in [this more recent post](https://github.com/Myndex/SAPC-APCA/discussions/117#discussioncomment-9244796).

 > ## _Thresholds_